 Any kind of renovation should involve a checklist of sorts.
 The bathroom offers some additional challenges when it comes to renovating.
 Having a bathroom renovation checklist at hand allows you to avoid running into unanticipated issues later on down the road.
-Having an idea of the expenses that you're likely to incur will thwart having you pause the renovations until you increase your budget, and that brings us to our first checklist tip....
+Having an idea of the expenses that you're likely to incur will prevent having you pause the renovations until you increase your budget, and that brings us to our first checklist tip....

 Create a bathroom renovation checklist of what you would like to get done, what the materials are, the estimated labor hours, and you'll have a general range of expected costs.
 With this number in mind you'll be able to make decisions that are geared around your finances.
 Having to stop constructive renovations midway in order to save for an increased budget is going to be a pain.
 Keep in mind if you have another bathroom to use while the renovations are underway, if you only have one, you're especially going to want to stay within the budget parameters that you've set.